JQIamo/multichannel-thermocouple-logger/README.md

 # multichannel-thermocouple-logger
-Multichannel thermocouple data logger (up to 20 channels) with LCD and Ethernet (data can be displayed on a local web server or using InfluxDB/Grafana).
+Multichannel thermocouple data logger (up to 20 channels) with LCD and optional Ethernet (so that the data can be displayed on a local web server or using InfluxDB/Grafana).

 Each board has 10 thermocouple connectors, and the boards are stackable so that there can be up to 20 channels.